 - Tufted wall to wall is available in a wide range of qualities, with price points to suit

 The type of fibre used – from natural wool to several different types of nylon – also affects the cost of carpet, with natural fibres generally being more expensive.
 For wool, prices depend on the pureness and the average length of fibres.
-For nylon, prices depend on the use of BCF or stable fibres.
+For nylon, prices depend on the use of BCF or staple fibres.
 It also plays a role if the yarns are pre-dyed or not, with pre-dyed yarn generally being less expensive.